 - Performance issues: Parts with sharp internal corners (which are hard to mill smoothly) or uneven material distribution may wear out faster or fail under stress.

-Exemplo do mundo real: A startup I worked with once designed a plastic housing for a sensor with a 0.5mm-thin wall.
+Real-World Example: A startup I worked with once designed a plastic housing for a sensor with a 0.5mm-thin wall.
 When the shop tried to mill it, the wall kept bending or breaking—because the cutter’s diameter (1milímetros) was larger than the wall width, making precise cuts impossible.
 We revised the design to thicken the wall to 1.2mm (matching the cutter size), and the part was produced perfectly on the first try.
-This small design change saved them 3 weeks of rework and $1,200 em custos de material.
+This small design change saved them 3 weeks of rework and $1,200 in material costs.

 Key Milling Design Principles (That Prevent Common Mistakes)